shuhei/shuhei.github.com/source/_posts/2019-10-08-migrating-from-bash-to-zsh.markdown

 But zsh has a different format for prompt. oh-my-zsh provides a lot of nice prompt themes, but I wanted to keep using the one that I had configured with bash.
 Let's migrate it to zsh.

-oh-my-zsh has a directory for custom themes (`.oh-my-zsh/custom/themes`).
-I moved the `custom` directory to [my dotfiles repo](https://github.com/shuhei/dotfiles) and symlinked it so that I can manage my custom theme with Git without forking oh-my-zsh itself.
+~~oh-my-zsh has a directory for custom themes (`.oh-my-zsh/custom/themes`).
+I moved the `custom` directory to [my dotfiles repo](https://github.com/shuhei/dotfiles) and symlinked it so that I can manage my custom theme with Git without forking oh-my-zsh itself.~~ [Update on Oct 24, 2019] I realized that this symlink approach prevents updates of oh-my-zsh because it modifies the files in the git local clone of oh-my-zsh.
+[The official customization guide](https://github.com/robbyrussell/oh-my-zsh/wiki/Customization) recommends to use `ZSH_CUSTOM` variable to specify the location of a custom directory.
+Now I'm using `ZSH_CUSTOM` to point to a directory in my dotfiles repo.

 Eventually, I came up with a theme like this: